ForNeVeR/dotnet-licenses/README.md

 - `is_ignored` _(optional)_ marks the items that were explicitly ignored by the user (or default ignore preset) when generating the lock file.

 Each file is only covered by one entry (that may contain combined license information about the file).

+Note that **every file** from the package is meant to be covered by the lock file.
+Orphaned files are not expected.

 You are meant to commit the lock file and update it if something in the package contents change.